 If the complaint alleges a violation of Title IX, Title II, Section 504 of the Rehabilitation Act, or sexual harassment, the Principal/Superintendent shall turn the complaint over to the Title IX Coordinator who shall investigate the complaint The District has appointed Nondiscrimination Coordinators to assist in the handling of discrimination complaints.
 The Coordinator will complete the investigation and file the report with the Principal/Superintendent or Board of Trustees (if necessary) within thirty (30) days after receipt of the written grievance.
-The Coordinator may hire an outside investigator if necessary and after consulting the Board Chair.
+If the Principal/Superintendent agrees with the recommendation of the Coordinator, the recommendation will be implemented.
+If the Principal/Superintendent rejects the recommendation of the Coordinator, and/or either party is not satisfied with the recommendations from level 2, either party may make a written appeal within 15 days of receiving the report of the Coordinator to the Board for a hearing.

-Level 3: The Board: Upon receipt of a written appeal of the decision of the Principal/Superintendent, and assuming the individual alleges a failure to follow Board policy, the matter shall be placed on the agenda of the Board for consideration not later than their next regularly scheduled meeting.
-A decision shall be made and reported in writing to all parties within thirty (30) days of that meeting.
-The decision of the Board will be final.
+Level 3: The Board: Upon receipt of a written appeal of the decision of the Principal/Superintendent, and assuming the individual alleges a failure to follow Board policy, the matter shall be placed on the agenda of the Board for consideration at the earliest time convenient to the Board.